Psychology of Music

 Psychology of Music is a peer-reviewed academic journal that publishes papers in the field of music psychology.
-The editor-in-chief is Alexandra Lamont (Keele University).
+The editor-in-chief role is held jointly by Nikki Moran (University of Edinburgh) and Michelle Phillips (Royal Northern College of Music).
 It was established in 1973 and is published by SAGE Publications on behalf of the Society for Education, Music and Psychology Research.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
 According to the Journal Citation Reports, its 2012 impact factor is 1.553.